Board Member Description and Criteria

 - Communicate questions and concerns to the appropriate volunteer, Board member or staff leaders.

-- Encourage other actuaries to get involved in volunteering at the SOA.
+- Inspire other actuaries to get involved in volunteering at the SOA.

 - Understand and apply the provisions of the SOA Bylaws and other policies.

-- Prepare for, attend and actively participate in all Board of Directors meetings and calls.
-Constructive participation includes consensus building, not dominating conversations, etc.
+- Prepare, attend and actively participate in all Board of Directors meetings and calls.
+Constructive participation includes consensus building, not dominating conversations.

 - Implement Board decisions in an effective and timely manner.

-- Establish the vision and mission statement and strategies of the SOA.
+- Provide oversight to the mission and vision statement, and strategies of the SOA.

 - Establish, review and modify governance policies of the SOA.

-- Monitor performance of the Society of Actuaries relative to established plans, goals and budgets.
+- Monitor performance of the SOA relative to established plans, goals and budgets.

 - Delegate authority for organizational management.